nabulago/skype_linux_64/README.md

-# skype_linux_64
+# Skype for Ubuntu - linux 64-bit
-It is small shell script that installs the latest version of skype for Linux.
-It is compiled from a website and compiled into a scirpt that you just need to run from the terminal to install.
+It is small shell script that installs the latest version of Skype on Linux.
+This script is compiled from a website which you just need to run from the terminal to install.

+ Install using the following script sudo bash skypeforlinux.sh or sudo sh skypeforlinux.sh